Boo Ben Simmons and the Sixers if you must, but don’t troll him | Marcus Hayes

 What are Danny Green and Scott O’Neil thinking, telling you to not boo a coward?
 Booing is bad, as a rule, but if you’re gonna do it, then cowards are the fairest of game.

 And what are we thinking here in Philly, trying to dictate Simmons’ offseason diversions?
-He’s a hunky 24-year-old, multi-millionaire, drowning in money and swimming in a sea of international fame.
+He’s a handsome, 24-year-old multimillionaire, drowning in money and swimming in a sea of international fame.
 He’s supposed to be dropping $17.5 million on L.A. mansions.
-He’s supposed to be necking with stunners at tennis tournaments.
+He’s supposed to be necking with lovely celebrity girlfriends at tennis tournaments.
 That’s the archetype.

 Get a new slant

-To review: Green was Ben Simmons’ teammate when Simmons’ refusal to dunk late in Game Seven of the Eastern Conference Semifinals became the touchstone for cowardice in Philadelphia sports history.
+To review: Green was Simmons’ teammate when Simmons’ refusal to dunk late in Game 7 of the Eastern Conference semifinals became the touchstone for cowardice in Philadelphia sports history.
 O’Neil was the team’s CEO.

 » READ MORE: Both Danny Green and his critics would benefit from a little mutual understanding | David Murphy